stacyzhao/dtna_dashboard/README.md

 ### Data Dripper

 The "generic_dripper" files contain the data dripper.
 The dripper allows us to simulate the tables in the live database and add data at will or on a timer.
-This is done through a web app interface in X steps:
+This is done through a web app interface in 4 steps:

 1. Data is read from CSVs into a local database.
 2. It is copied from those tables into dripper versions of themselves.
 3. Data is flushed from the original tables.
 4. Dripper is started.

-The interval between drips is set to the refresh rate of the page in the generic_dripper/templates folder.
+The interval between drips is set to the refresh rate of the page in /generic_dripper/templates folder.

 The dripper checks and modify incoming data from the attendance table.
 Because the data is historic and clock-in/out columns are filled even when the employee is considered "clocked-in" based on what time we are simulating.